AI & Agents

 Collaboration Barriers

 Even if your agent runs on a permanent server, sharing its output is hard.
 The "Resource Manager" keeps files locally, meaning a human or another agent can't easily access them without direct SSH access to the server.
 To share a generated PDF report with a client, you would usually need to build complex manual pipelines to move the file from the agent's disk to a public bucket.
 External cloud storage solves both issues by separating the data from the compute environment.
 When an agent saves to Fastio, the file lives independently of the agent.
-It gets a permanent URL, is instantly shareable, and stays safe even if the agent crashes or the container is destroyed.
+It stays in a shared workspace, is available to people and other agents, and stays safe even if the agent crashes or the container is destroyed.

 Helpful references: Fastio Workspaces, Fastio Collaboration, and Fastio AI.